patrocinio/cloud-private-bootcamp/Labs_development/Lab-Deploy-NodeJS-Helm_DJM.md

 In this lab exercise you will deploy a sample NodeJS Helm Chart.

 ### Create a new Namespace <a name="namespace"></a>
-In this section you will create a new namespace to deploy the Helm Charts in to.
+In this section you will create a new namespace to deploy the Helm Charts into.

 1. If you aren't already logged in to the ICP Admin Console from a previous exercise, open a browser and navigate to `https://<icp_master_ip>/8443` and log in using `username: admin` and `password: admin`

 2. Click **Menu** and then select **Manage > Namespaces** to navigate to the Namespaces page.

-3. Create a new Namespace named **helm-lab**.
-Click **Create Namespace**, enter helm-lab for the name, and click **Create**.
+3. Create a unique Namespace, containing your name.
+Click **Create Namespace**, enter the namespace name for the name, and click **Create**.

   ![Namespace](images/helm101/namespace.jpg)